A Guide to Deposit Deductions and Disputes

 Under the schemes, your deposit remains your money at all times, and if you have adhered to the terms of your tenancy agreement, it will be returned in full.

-If you have broken the terms of your tenancy agreement, both you and the landlord have to agree on the deposit return and how much money is deducted from it.
+If you break the terms of your tenancy agreement, you and the landlord must agree on the deposit return and any deductions.
 This should fairly represent the cost of any repairs required.

 It is the landlord’s responsibility, and your right as a tenant to know which tenancy deposit scheme your landlord has paid your money into.